GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 Thank you for your interest in the Gluu Server!

-This document will provide instructions for preparing your VM  for a standard Gluu Server deployment (**not** Docker).
+This document will provide instructions for preparing your VM  for a standard Gluu Server deployment (i.e. **not** Docker).
 Once the server is ready, move on to the [installation instructions](../installation-guide/install.md).

 Good luck and welcome to the community!